• Skip to primary navigation

 Instructions

-• Thaw frozen spinach in the microwave on defrost (spinach must still be raw.)
+• Thaw frozen spinach in the microwave on defrost, so it's still raw.
 Let the spinach drain in a colander in the sink.

-• While spinach is draining, prepare dough.
+• While the spinach is draining, prepare the pie dough.
 In a large mixing bowl, use a pastry cutter to cut the butter into the flour until coarse crumbs appear.

-• In a small bowl, use a fork to beat the liquids together (5 tablespoons water, egg white & vinegar).
+• In a small bowl, use a fork to beat the liquids together (5 tablespoons of very cold water, the egg white and a tablespoon of vinegar).
 Add a little of the liquid mixture to the dry ingredients and stir with a fork.
 Continue adding a little bit of liquid at a time and mixing.
 Press the butter into the flour with the fork.
 Add an extra tablespoon of water if needed.

 • Gather the dough into a ball and wrap it in plastic.
 Refrigerate the dough for 15 minutes and preheat the oven to 375 degrees.

-• Dry the spinach with paper towels and squeeze out any excess liquid.
+• Dry the thawed spinach with paper towels or a lint-free kitchen towel and squeeze out any excess liquid.
 Melt the butter (and olive oil if using fresh spinach) in a pan on the stove.
 Add the onions and garlic and cook for 2-3 minutes on low heat.
 Then add the spinach to the pan, sprinkling with salt and black pepper.
 Stir and cook on medium for 3-4 minutes.
-Off the heat, stir Romano into the pan.
+Off the heat, stir Romano cheese into the pan.
+If there is excess liquid, drain it in a colander in the sink so the pie won't be soggy.

 Notes

-Please note that Mom's Spinach-Ricotta Pie should not be reheated in the microwave, because it will ruin the texture and flavor.
-You can either take leftovers out of the refrigerator and let them come to room temperature, or reheat the pie in the oven at 350 degrees, uncovered.
+• This pie should not be reheated in the microwave, because it will ruin the texture and flavor.
+You can take leftovers out of the refrigerator, let them come to room temperature, then reheat the pie in the oven at 350 degrees, uncovered.
 Start with 15 minutes and see if it needs more time.

 Nutrition